Giles quits as England managing director

 Giles was in charge when England won the World Cup in 2019, but their performances in Tests have regressed.

-Under head coach Chris Silverwood, the man Giles appointed in 2019, they have won only 10 of their past 29 Tests.
+Under head coach Chris Silverwood, the man Giles appointed in 2019, they have won only one of their past 14 Tests.

 Former England spinner Giles presided over a controversial rest-and-rotation policy in 2021, employed largely in response to their crowded schedule during the Covid pandemic.